Sohan708/aibc_demo/README.md

    npm install
    ```

-3. Configure the API endpoint:
+3. Configure the API endpoint in `config.js`:
-   You can set the API endpoint through the environment variable `API_URL` or update the default value in `server.js`.
+   The current configuration sends data to `http://192.168.5.117:3000/temperature-data`

 ## Usage